The Definitive Guide to Brand Positioning

 Apple’s “Think Different” indirectly references competitors by citing how the company does things distinctively.
 Apple considered but rejected “Think Differently,” favoring “Different” instead—a decision that reinforced the brand’s willingness to challenge conventions even in its grammar.

-A brand positioning statement aligns with the value proposition and brings focus and clarity to brand-building tactics.
-At EquiBrand, we use the following framework:
+A brand positioning statement aligns with value proposition and brings clarity to brand-building decisions.
+At EquiBrand, we use this framework:

 To (target audience), Brand X is the only (category or frame of reference) that gives/offers (points of differentiation/benefits delivered) because (reasons to believe).